justPauw/pokemon-umbral-stasis/docs/pokemon/022-beedrill.md

       <div style="display: flex; flex-direction: row; align-items: center; font-size: 16px">
         <a href='' title="When this Pokemon has 1/3 or less of its HP remaining, its bug-type moves inflict 1.5x as much regular damage.
 Overworld: If the lead Pokemon has this ability, the wild encounter rate is increased.">Swarm</a>
         /<a href='' title="This Pokemon inflicts triple damage with critical hits, rather than the usual double damage.">Sniper</a>
+        /<a href='' title="This Pokemon inflicts twice as much damage with moves whose types match its own, rather than the usual same-type attack bonus of 1.5x.">Hidden: Adaptability</a>
       </div>
     </div>
   </div>